-In 2016 we told you about the R22 phase out and with summer approaching, Epperson Service Experts wanted to remind you of your choices.
+In 2016 we told you about the R22 phase out and with cooling season approaching, Epperson Service Experts wanted to remind you of your options.

-If you have an air conditioning system installed before 2010, it probably uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and pleasant.
+If you have an air conditioning system installed before 2010, it most likely uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfortable.
 The United States EPA began phasing out R22 refrigerant in recent years because it was adding to the depletion of the Earth’s ozone layer.

-Launching in 2010, the manufacturing and importing of R22 was prohibited and by 2020, R22 will basically no longer be allowed.
+Launching in 2010, the manufacturing and importing of R22 was prohibited and by 2020, R22 will essentially no longer be allowed.

 R22 refrigerant is no longer manufactured in North America.

 You can purchase recycled R22 now for existing air conditioners that use this certain refrigerant.

 The cost of R22 is rising because of the dropping supply, and will no longer be accessible for use at all by 2020.